 Customer satisfaction is the gift that keeps on giving.
 You can also think of it as an acorn, seeding the infrastructure for an oak – in this case, increased advocacy and positive word of mouth, both of which fuel sales growth as well as additional opportunities to create new and highly satisfied advocates.

 It’s a virtuous cycle, but one that is only sustained with a great experience throughout the customer journey.
 A lot can go wrong here, from struggles with site navigation to frustrating interactions with agents.
 Many of the pitfalls involve the channels through which companies engage customers.

 Their adoption has been rising in recent years, with Gartner finding that over one-third of consumers used virtual personal assistants in 2016 (up 4 percent from 2015) and 71 percent relied on messaging apps (up 3 percent).
-The overall utility of conversational UI is so comprehensive it may have contributed to a decline in the number of total apps used on smartphones, as more activity flows through a smaller set of intuitive interfaces.
+The overall utility of chat in various applications is so comprehensive it may have contributed to a decline in the number of total apps used on smartphones, as more activity flows through a smaller set of intuitive interfaces.

 Easy as A-B-C?
 The Apple Business Chat blueprint for better customer journeys